Malatya dialect

 The Malatya dialect of Western Armenian was traditionally spoken in the city of Malatya and nearby villages, extending as far south as Hüsni Mansur (modern Adıyaman).
 This region formed part of the broader Armenian-speaking world in Anatolia, where distinct local dialects developed over centuries.
 Unlike areas farther north or west, the Malatya region marked the southern linguistic boundary of Armenian, beyond which Armenian ceased to be spoken.
 By the late 19th and early 20th centuries, the use of Armenian in Malatya began to decline due to displacement, assimilation, and the Armenian Genocide of 1915.

 Phonetic features

-The Malatya dialect is characterized by unique sound changes that set it apart from both neighboring and standard dialects of Armenian.
-These changes include shifts in consonants and vowels, with influences from nearby dialects such as Kharberd, Tigranakert, and Cilicia.
+The Malatya dialect has received influences from nearby dialects such as Kharberd, Tigranakert, and Cilicia.

 Malatya Armenian lost the contrast between certain voiced and voiceless stop consonants.
 However, because Adjarian's law was triggered before this sound change, the historical contrasts are reflected in Malatya Armenian as contrasts in vowels that follow them.
 For instance, where earlier stages of Armenian had /[tʰas]/, the corresponding word in Maltya Armenian would be /[tʰɑs]/; where earlier stages had /[das]/, Maltya Armenian instead has /[tʰɐs]/.
 Bert Vaux analyzes this change as involving the spread of an ATR feature from the consonant to the following vowel.
 Other linguists have disagreed with this analysis, suggesting that the outcomes in the Malatyan are better explained by the Adjarian's law being blocked by an earlier breathiness contrast.